Skip to main content

 Establishing Damages

 The second part of a car accident case requires proving damages, or establishing how much the victim lost as a result of a crash.
-To help pin down a number, plaintiffs will need to provide a wide range of documentation, including:
+To help pin down a number, plaintiffs will need to provide a wide range of documentation, including medical bills and other records, vehicle repair estimates, receipts and invoices, invoices from towing and rental services, pay stubs showing how much an injured party lost in wages while rehabilitating, tax records and other financial information to establish future loss of income as a result of disability, and receipts from ongoing rehabilitation efforts including physical therapy.

 Available for Evening and Weekend Appointments

 If you were hurt in a car accident in Texas, you could benefit from the help of an experienced San Antonio auto accident lawyer, especially if the other driver’s insurer is refusing to accept responsibility for the crash.
 For help ensuring that your claim has the best possible chance of success and that your insurer is acting in good faith, consider reaching out to the Law Office of Israel Garcia today.
+Our office is conveniently located near the junction of I-410 and US 281, and we offer evening and weekend appointments to accommodate your schedule.
+Our attorney and staff are bilingual in English and Spanish, and we handle all cases on a contingency fee basis, meaning you pay nothing unless we recover compensation on your behalf.
 You can set up a free consultation by calling our office at 210-529-9999 or by sending a message via our contact form.

 Share This Page: